paxdotdev/pax/README.md

 }/>
 ```

+This example will render a 100px x 100px red rectangle, centered in the viewport.
 You may notice that this code looks a lot like HTML, XAML, or JSX.
-The above example will simply show a 100 x 100 pixel red rectangle, centered in the viewport.

 Here's another example including Rust and interactivity: